kakao/hbase-packet-inspector/README.md

   {:port 16201})
 ```

-## Limitation
+## Caveats

+- If the rate of the packet stream exceeds the processing capacity of
+  hbase-packet-inspector, packets will be dropped, and it will not be able to
-hbase-packet-inspector is not guaranteed to capture the precise statistics of
+  capture the precise statistics of the workload.
-HBase workload due to packet drops, connection losses, etc.
+- Please be aware that hbase-packet-inspector uses CPU for processing and
+  interpreting the packet stream, and it may affect the performance of the
+  RegionServer if it's already heavily loaded.
+    - hbase-packet-inspector will occupy up to `2 + min(2, floor(TOTAL_NUMBER_OF_CORES / 4))` cores

 ## License